mcarbonne/minimal-server-monitoring/README.md

   - container status (check if started)
   - container restart (check if restarting forever)
 #### filesystemusage
-- provide one state per mountpoint (check if enough free disk space available)
+- provide two states for each mountpoint (check if there is enough free disk space available and if there are rapid changes)
 - multiple instances allowed

 |parameter|description|required|default value|